hackle/blogger/src/raw/printf.md

 First thing first, let's agree on the terms: `%s, %d, %D` are called specifiers; the first string parameter to `printf` containing the specifiers is called the "format" or "template", to avoid confusion with the TypeScript type "template literal" let's call it "format".

-First we declare the specifiers to be supported.
+Next we declare the specifiers to be supported.
 This is done with a map type that maps specifiers to their corresponding types (I know!
 It's a tongue twister).

 ```TypeScript
 type Specifiers = {